viccon/sturdyc/README.md

 What the cache does is that it takes the IDs, applies the `keyFn` to them, and then checks each key individually if it's present in the cache.
-The keys that aren't present will be fetched using the `fetchFn`.
+The keys that aren't present will be passed to the `fetchFn`.

-The `fetchFn` is going to have this signature where it returns a map where the ID is the key:
+The `fetchFn` has this signature where it returns a map where the ID is the
+key:

 ```go
 type BatchFetchFn[T any] func(ctx context.Context, ids []string) (map[string]T, error)